Award Winning Academic Tutoring & Test Prep

 Academic Tutoring in New York City, NY

-Varsity Tutors is the largest curated marketplace for private tutors in the United States, connecting clients with tutors to help struggling students succeed.
+Varsity Tutors is a live learning platform that connects students with personalized instruction to accelerate academic achievement.
 We help students achieve their full academic potential by connecting them with brilliant tutors who understand how to transfer the exact practical skills and knowledge necessary to achieve superior academic performance.
 Tutors teach the right material, not just more material.
 Tutoring is highly individualized and based upon the needs of each student, and focus is given to classroom material and the reinforcement of fundamental concepts.

 These selected New York City, NY tutors know what it's like to be in school and understand exactly what is needed in order to be successful.
 Through one-on-one tutoring, relationships are formed that greatly enhance students' enjoyment of the sessions and the benefit that they receive from them.